Macedonian Translator

 The standards of the Macedonian language are regulated by the Institute of the Macedonian Language "Krste Misirkov Bulgarian Language, a unit of the Skopje University of Saints Cyril and Methodius.

 As in the case of the Bulgarian language, the distinguishing feature of Macedonian compared to other Slavic languages is the lack of a variety of nouns by chance.
-As in Bulgarian, there is also a definite article (equivalent to English the), which is attached as a suffix to a noun, e.g. човек (chovek) (English: man) → човекът.
+As in Bulgarian, there is also a definite article (equivalent to English the) attached as a suffix to a noun, e.g. човек (chovek) (English: man) → човекът.

-The article system in Macedonian is more complex than in the case of Bulgarian.
-There are as many as three forms of the article depending on the degree of proximity or distance of the object or person from the speaker.
+The article system in Macedonian is more complex than in Bulgarian.
+Depending on the degree of proximity or distance of the object or person from the speaker, there are as many as three forms of the article.

 Another important difference between Bulgarian and Macedonian is the question of expressive accent.
 In Macedonian, unlike Bulgarian, it is fixed and falls on the third syllable from the end of longer words or the second syllable from the end of shorter words.